 C. Anthony Hunt is Fellow of the Graduate Theological Foundation and E. Franklin Frazier Professor of African American Studies.
 He is an Ordained Elder in the Baltimore-Washington Conference of the United Methodist Church, and currently serves as the Senior Pastor of Epworth Chapel United Methodist Church in Baltimore, Maryland.
 Dr. Hunt’s previous ministerial appointments have included service as Superintendent of the Baltimore Metropolitan and Baltimore-Harford Districts in Central Maryland, Executive Director of Hope for the City, an initiative to strengthen United Methodist congregations in Baltimore, and as Executive Director of the Multi-Ethnic Center for Ministry of the United Methodist Church, headquartered in Columbia, Maryland.
 Additionally, he is a Professor of Systematic, Moral and Practical Theology at the Ecumenical Institute of Theology, St. Mary’s Seminary and University in Baltimore.
 In 2008, the Ecumenical Institute honored Dr. Hunt by naming him a Permanent Dunning Distinguished Lecturer in recognition of ongoing excellence in Teaching and Scholarship.
 This is the highest honor bestowed on a faculty member of the Ecumenical Institute.
-He also teaches on the adjunct faculty at Wesley Theological Seminary in Washington, DC, and United Theological Seminary in Dayton, Ohio where he developed and is the Faculty mentor for the “Enacting Dr. Martin Luther King’s Beloved Community” Doctoral Focus Group.
+He also teaches on the adjunct faculties at Wesley Theological Seminary in Washington, DC, and United Theological Seminary in Dayton, Ohio where he developed and is the Faculty mentor for the “Enacting Dr. Martin Luther King’s Beloved Community” Doctoral Focus Group.

-He is the author of six books and over 85 articles and chapters on issues related to the church and society.
+He is the author of seven books and over 100 articles, chapters and essays on issues related to the church and society.
 Dr. Hunt's ongoing teaching/research interests include Systematic Theology, Philosophy, Africana Studies, Black Church Studies, the Civil Rights Movement, Martin Luther King, Jr., Howard Thurman, Urban Theology, Leadership, Church Growth, Multiculturalism, World Religions, Dietrich Bonhoeffer and Mohandas K. Gandhi.

 - United Methodist (Ordained)